-The Peoples Climate Movement is calling for a transition to a New Energy and Economic Future.
-We are a national network of environmental, labor, economic justice, climate justice, faith, youth, and community organizations working together to build a larger, stronger, and more powerful social movement that can address not just climate change, but racial, environmental, and economic inequity.
-The Peoples Climate Movement brings together people and organizations to support and build a powerful grassroots movement rooted in racial and economic justice that can catalyze a New Energy and Economic Future.
+The Peoples Climate Movement believes in a transition to a new energy and economic future.
+As a national network of environmental, labor, economic justice, climate justice, faith, youth, and community organizations, we believe in working together to build a larger, stronger, and more powerful social movement that can address not just climate change, but racial, environmental, and economic inequity.

 Every day, increasingly frequent crises and natural disasters illustrate a catastrophic global environmental imbalance.
 Hurricanes, wildfires, and mudslides echo an ongoing political shift away from an empowered populace and toward a power-grabbing corporate oligarchy.

-To achieve a just transition to a New Energy and Economic Future, the Peoples Climate Movement is calling on our existing partners as well as other progressive, democratic organizations and leaders in government, the private sector, civil society, and academia to pursue the following strategies:
+To achieve a just transition to a new energy and economic future, the Peoples Climate Movement believes our existing partners as well as other progressive, democratic organizations and leaders in government, the private sector, civil society, and academia must pursue the following strategies:

 100% Clean and Renewable Future